akebu6/SOLVEAURA/README.md

 3. To conduct mathematics assessments for visually impaired pupils.

 ### Research Questions
-1. How can an application that uses NLP, Speech-to-Text and MathML be designed and developed?
+1. How can an application that uses NLP, Speech-to-Text, Text-to-Speech and MathML be designed and developed?
 2. How can an application be designed to provide visually impaired pupils a platform to learn Trigonometry?
 3. How can an application be designed to conduct mathematics assessments for visually impaired pupils?